ABSTRACT SUBMISSION

 7) After submitting your abstract, a receipt of your submission will be emailed to you within 24 hours.

 10) Authors will receive an email with their assigned date and time for presenting after confirming their participation.
-To confirm and hold your space, authors are required to complete registration by the early bird registration deadline of July 17, 2022 at 12pm (noon), Australian Western Standard Time (AWST) (GMT+8).
+To confirm and hold your space, authors are required to complete registration by the early bird registration deadline of end of day Wednesday, June 24, 2026, at 11:59 PM Atlantic Time.

-Registration is NOT required at the time of submission; however, if your abstract is accepted for presentation in any format, you must register and pay by the early bird deadline of 12 PM Australian Western Standard Time (AWST) on July 17, 2024 in order for your time slot to be confirmed.
+Registration is NOT required at the time of submission.
+If your abstract is accepted for presentation in any format, you must register and pay by the early bird deadline—end of day June 24, 2026—to confirm your presentation slot.

 ABSTRACT LIMIT